"I thought you couldn't file bankruptcy on student loans?" I hear this all the time — even from other bankruptcy lawyers.

 - History of changes to student loan bankruptcy law

-When you file a chapter 7, your student loans will go into a deferment/forbearance and any garnishment you had for student loans will stop.
+When you file a chapter 7, your student debt will go into a deferment/forbearance and any student loan wage garnishment will stop.

-A chapter 13 case takes 3 to 5 years to complete.
+It takes about 3 to 5 years to complete your chapter 13 plan.
 During that time, you'll make monthly payments to repay your debts.
-In most cases, almost none of that money will go to your student loans.
-As a result, many debtors leave chapter 13 with a much higher loan balance than they had before they filed.
+In most cases, almost none of that money will go to your student debt.
+As a result, many debtors endup with a much higher loan balance than after filing bankruptcy.

 And if that weren't bad enough, since no payments were being made to their loans, they also missed out on earning credit towards loan forgiveness offered by the Department of Education.